U.S. monthly inflation picks up; jobless claims at 48-year low

 “All the ingredients are in place.
 We are going to see inflation perk up a little through the rest of this year, but there is no cause for concern,” said Ryan Sweet, senior economist at Moody’s Analytics in West Chester, Pennsylvania.

-Fed Chairman Jerome Powell earlier this week offered an upbeat assessment of the economy, saying before the U.S. House of Representatives Financial Services Committee “my personal outlook for the economy has strengthened since December.”
+Fed Chairman Jerome Powell earlier this week offered an upbeat assessment of the economy, saying before the U.S. House of Representatives Financial Services Committee“my personal outlook for the economy has strengthened since December.”

-On Thursday, Powell told the Senate Banking Committee that there was no evidence of the economy overheating and also that “the thing we don’t want to have happen is to get behind the curve.”
+On Thursday, Powell told the Senate Banking Committee that there was no evidence of the economy overheating and also that“the thing we don’t want to have happen is to get behind the curve.”

 The dollar initially firmed against a basket of currencies before surrendering gains to trade little changed.
 Prices for U.S. government bonds rose marginally while stocks on Wall Street fell.